-For Kerberos V5, nfs/hostname would be a server principal in the Kerberos Key Distribution Center database.
 For LIPKEY, this would be the username passed to the target (the NFS version 4 client that receives the callback).

 It should be noted that LIPKEY may not work for callbacks, since the LIPKEY client uses a user id/password.
-If the NFS client receiving the callback can authenticate the NFS server's user name/password

-Shepler, et al. Standards Track [Page 22] pair, and if the user that the NFS server is authenticating to has a public key certificate, then it works.
+If the NFS client receiving the callback can authenticate the NFS server's user name/password pair, and if the user that the NFS server is authenticating to has a public key certificate, then it works.

-In situations where NFS client uses LIPKEY and uses a per-host principal for the SETCLIENTID operation, instead of using LIPKEY for SETCLIENTID, it is RECOMMENDED that SPKM-3 with mutual authentication be used.
+In situations where the NFS client uses LIPKEY and uses a per-host principal for the SETCLIENTID operation, instead of using LIPKEY for SETCLIENTID, it is RECOMMENDED that SPKM-3 with mutual authentication be used.
 This effectively means that the client will use a certificate to authenticate and identify the initiator to the target on the NFS server.
 Using SPKM-3 and not LIPKEY has the following advantages:

-- o When the server does a callback, it must authenticate to the principal used in the SETCLIENTID.
+o When the server does a callback, it must authenticate to the principal used in the SETCLIENTID.
 Even if LIPKEY is used, because LIPKEY is layered over SPKM-3, the NFS client will need to have a certificate that corresponds to the principal used in the SETCLIENTID operation.
-From an administrative perspective, having a user name, password, and certificate for both the client and server is redundant. - o LIPKEY was intended to minimize additional infrastructure requirements beyond a certificate for the target, and the expectation is that existing password infrastructure can be leveraged for the initiator.
+From an administrative perspective, having a user name, password, and certificate for both the client and server is redundant.

+- LIPKEY was intended to minimize additional infrastructure requirements beyond a certificate for the target, and the expectation is that existing password infrastructure can be leveraged for the initiator.
 In some environments, a per-host password does not exist yet.
-If certificates are used for any per-host principals, then additional password infrastructure is not needed. - o In cases when a host is both an NFS client and server, it can share the same per-host certificate.
+If certificates are used for any per-host principals, then additional password infrastructure is not needed. - o In cases when a host is both an NFS client and server, it can share the same per-host certificate. - 4.
+Filehandles

-4. Filehandles